 We worship You because You brought Resurrection hope to the world and the entire created order as You were raised to life as the “firstfruit” of the Resurrection of all creation.
 Col 1:15

 We follow You because “You alone have the words of life” and Your “commands are not burdensome.”
 We follow You because Your laws are simply the outworking of loving You by loving our neighbors as ourselves.
 We want to follow You because love is the way of Your heart and we therefore want to be like You, our Father.
 We can love your law because Christ is the fulfillment of the law for us and now your laws are a promise and not a curse.
 John 6:69, I John 5:3, Rom 10:4

 We give our lives to You and for others because You gave Your life for us and for the entire world.
+We now see the value of every human being because we are now aware of Your image and likeness in each person we meet.
 The vision of Your sacrificial love for us is so beautiful and powerful that we would lay down our very lives for Your honor and glory and to champion Your Great Name.
 Luke 9:23

 In Jesus’ Name, Amen

 In closing we share with you the way The Sanctuary summarized their belief in the ultimate redemption and restoration of all: